jack08/static-test/source/uber/uber-driver-requirements.md

-title: Uber Driver Requirements
+title: Guide To Uber Driver Requirements
 comments: false
 ---
 What does it take to become an Uber driver?
 First off, you will want to be aware that requirements differ in each state.
 They might even differ between cities within the same state!
-Don not worry, we will cover most of the important eligibility criteria you need to know.
+Do not worry, we will cover most of the important eligibility criteria you need to know.

 ## Uber Driver Requirements
 Almost anyone can drive for Uber, though there are a few requirements you need to meet at a minimum:

 * You must have a valid U.S. drivers license
 * Your vehicle must be a 4-door
-* Your vehicle must be on the eligibility list (more on that later)
+* Your vehicle must be on the eligibility list
 * Pass a background check
 * Have a clean driving record